Devkon69/Liquidcash/README.md

- 1.5 Running Titancoin CLI
+ 1.5 Running Liquidcash CLI

-Once compilation successfully ends, you can run Titancoin daemon with following steps:
+Once compilation successfully ends, you can run Liquidcash daemon with following steps:

-a) Make sure you are in src folder of Titan ( your_directory/Titan/src )
+a) Make sure you are in src folder of Titan ( your_directory/Liquidcash/src )
-b) Run: ./titancoind -daemon
+b) Run: ./liquidcashd -daemon
-h) Run: ./Titancoind getinfo (To check conenction status, blocks and other information)
+h) Run: ./Liquidcashd getinfo (To check conenction status, blocks and other information)

 You have a running CLI wallet now